 Prior to joining Haynes and Boone in 1989, he served as in-house patent counsel for a diversified technology company located in Research Triangle Park, North Carolina, with a long history of developing breakthrough chemical/material science, diagnostic, robotics, and motion management technologies.

 In Docket Navigator’s Year in Review 2014, David McCombs was listed as one of the top ten “Attorneys in the PTAB.”
-In Chambers & Partners' America's Leading Business Lawyers for 2003-2014, Mr. McCombs was named among Texas' leading intellectual property attorneys.
+In Chambers & Partners' America's Leading Business Lawyers for 2003-2015, Mr. McCombs was named among Texas' leading intellectual property attorneys.
 He was honored in Intellectual Asset Magazine's Patent 1000: The World's Leading Patent Practitioners 2014.
-Mr. McCombs has also been named as one of the "Best Lawyers in Dallas," by D Magazine, 2002-2012; a "Texas Super Lawyer," by Texas Monthly Magazine for 2003-2014; and one of The Best Lawyers in America in Intellectual Property Law (2005-2015).
+Mr. McCombs has also been named as one of the "Best Lawyers in Dallas," by D Magazine, 2002-2012 and 2015; a "Texas Super Lawyer," by Texas Monthly Magazine for 2003-2014; and one of The Best Lawyers in America in Intellectual Property Law (2005-2015).
 Additionally, he was recognized as a "2015 Lawyer of the Year" in Litigation - Intellectual Property by Best Lawyers.
 Mr. McCombs is AV® Peer Review Rated Preeminent by Martindale-Hubbell® Law Directory and was selected as Best Lawyers' 2013 Dallas Intellectual Property Lawyer of the Year and Dallas Technology Law Lawyer of the Year.

 Speeches and Publications